Blosc/python-blosc2/RELEASING.rst

 * Make sure that `RELEASE_NOTES.md` and `ANNOUNCE.rst` are up to date with the latest news in the release.

-* Check any copyright listings and update them if necessary.
-You can use ``grep -i copyright`` to figure out where they might be.

 * Commit the changes::

     git commit -a -m "Getting ready for release X.Y.Z"